antor44/livestream_video/README.md

 Some notable features:

--Supports a fully configurable timeshift feature (only VLC player)
+-Supports a fully configurable timeshift feature, exclusive to VLC player (not all streams supported)

 -Support for IPTV, YouTube, Twitch, and many others